-Now for the reason you are here: house projects and making a home!
-A year ago we had the unnerving uncertainty of whether a job would move us out of SLO, but this year we feel certainty (as much as one can have) that this will be our home for at least the next 10 years while our kids, now 9 and 12, are still under our roof.
+But to steer the conversation back to the focus of this blog: house projects and making a home!
+A year ago we had the unnerving uncertainty of whether a job would move us out of SLO, but this year we feel certainty (as much as one can have) that this will be our home for at least the next 10 years while our kids are still under our roof.
 As a planner, I love having that information solidified to inform house projects going forward.
 As a parent, the thought that this is the last decade we will have kids at home fills me with parallel heartbreak and delight.
 (My husband and I regularly talk of our “retirement” days – which means retirement from parenting not earning money – and we are excited to downsize/upgrade to not family-friendly, wildly modern home somewhere by the beach or deep in the dessert and take extravagant road trips with no backseat complainers.
 Dreams, ha!)

 A look back at 2019: